 Children should practise their number bonds to 10 and addition to 20, so that by the end of Year 2 they can readily recall these number facts.
 In readiness for Year 3, children should regularly practise their 2, 10 and 5 times tables.
 There are a variety of free games online.
 We recommend the ICT games website (Topmarks) with the game 'Hit the Button', where children can find the products or the factors.
 The other ICT games practise their number skills with a wide variety of games of increasing difficulty and are good fun for short bursts of practice.

 We also recommend the free downloadable '1 minute maths' app from White Rose Maths, which uses the same strategies and approach to calculations that we use in school and so will increase their confidence as well as their skills with number.

 The children are also regularly set a specific piece of homework based on class work, which is generally English, maths or topic related.

 Homework is set each Thursday and is due the following Tuesday.
 Homework information and copies of tasks are sent home via School Ping.
 If children need to record their work, hard copies of these sheets will be sent home with their homework folder.
 Please remind children to put their homework books in the box by Tuesday.
 Please ensure your child keeps their reading record and reading book separate from their homework folder so that they still bring their reading book home each night to read with you.

 Please click here for the school lunch menu

 Every child should come to school daily with a (name labelled) water bottle.
 Please do not put it in the book bag as it may spill!

-Normally, children may arrive at school from 8:40am and must be present by 8:50am.
-Key Stage 1 children finish at 3:10pm and can be collected from the KS1 playground.
-After 3:15pm, children should be collected from the school office.
+Normally, children may arrive at school from 8.40am and must be present by 8.50am.
+Key Stage 1 children finish at 3.10pm and can be collected from the KS1 playground at the front of schhol, when the gates open.
+After 3.15pm, children should be collected from the school office.